 Keep the form short

 Every field you ask for costs conversions.
-For an email sign-up, you usually need one thing: the email address.
+For an email sign-up, you usually only need the email address.
 Name, preferences, and demographics can come later, once the relationship exists.

-The data is consistent: reducing fields lifts completion, and one well-known case found cutting a form from eleven fields to four raised conversions by around 120%.
-Where you genuinely need more information, a multi-step form that asks one thing per step tends to outperform a single long form, because each step feels small.
-The principle holds either way: ask for the minimum that lets you start the relationship.
+Reducing fields increases completion, and one well-known case found that cutting a form from 11 fields to 4 raised conversions by around 120%.
+When you genuinely need more information, a multi-step form that asks one thing per step tends to outperform a single long form, because each step feels small.
+The principle holds either way: ask for the minimum required to start the relationship.

 Give people a reason to sign up

 “Subscribe to our newsletter” is not a reason.
 A discount, free shipping, early access, or a genuinely useful resource is.
-Incentivized forms consistently outperform plain ones: discount popups have been measured converting meaningfully higher than no-offer popups, and gamified “spin to win” forms higher still.
-Incentives built on scarcity, such as limited-time or limited-stock offers, can lift response further.
+Incentivized forms consistently outperform plain ones.
+Discount popups have been measured to convert meaningfully higher than no-offer popups, and gamified “spin to win” forms even higher.
+Incentives built on scarcity, such as limited-time or limited-stock offers, can further encourage response.

 The incentive also sets up the relationship.
-A first-order discount invites a purchase, useful content invites engagement.
-Match the offer to what you want the subscriber to do next, and make the value the headline of the form, not the afterthought.
+A first-order discount invites a purchase, and useful content invites engagement.
+Match the offer to what you want the subscriber to do next, and make the value the headline of the form.

 🚀 Quick takeaway